The usual pattern of services is:

 Please call the Administrator on: 020 7624 4065 to enquire about bookings.

 To discuss weddings, Christenings or to speak to a priest for any other reason Tel: 020 7328 4373 (vicar) Please note: the vicar is unable to help with hall bookings.

 Or use our contact form.

-St Mark’s has a strong musical heritage, with connections with the Victorian opera and oratorio star, Charles Santley and also Arthur Sullivan.
+St Mark’s has a strong musical heritage, with connections to the Victorian opera and oratorio star Charles Santley and also Arthur Sullivan.
 The hymn tune Day of Rest sung to the words O Jesus I have Promised was composed by J.W.
 Elliott, a former organist of St Mark’s.
-The renowned choral musician John Williams who became the first Master of Music at the Tower of London was organist here in the 1950s and Margaret Cobb, the first woman to play the organ at a Promenande Concert in the Royal Albert Hall was also organist here.
+The renowned choral musician John Williams, who became the first Master of Music at the Tower of London, was organist here in the 1950s; and Margaret Cobb, the first woman to play the organ at a Promenade Concert in the Royal Albert Hall, was also organist here.

 Music is very much a part of the fabric of St Mark’s today and since 2010 there have been significant developments as a result of the governance of Revd Aidan Platten, (Vicar until 2017) and the PCC.
 Church life is supported by a varied music programme under the inital leadership of Tansy Castledine (Director of Music 2012 - 2018), and now continued by Ben Hulme (Assistant Organist - 2017 to 2018, Director of Music 2018 to present) and James Rhodes (Director of Junior Choir, 2016 to present).